- Our Firm

 When a pedestrian accident occurs between a pedestrian and a driver, fault typically falls to the driver, because all drivers have a duty of care to prevent injuries to nearby pedestrians.
 However, it is possible and often likely that a driver will try to blame the pedestrian, claiming he or she crossed a street illegally, did not give the driver enough time to stop, or was otherwise negligent and responsible for the accident.

-Our Nevada personal injury attorneys can help a plaintiff build a strong case, subpoena evidence like vehicle records and traffic camera data, and coordinate expert witness testimony to support a client’s case.
-A pedestrian accident may also involve auto insurance claims and medical insurance claims, and an attorney can help a client navigate the claims process and manage personal affairs through the duration of a lawsuit.
+Our Nevada personal injury attorneys can help a plaintiff build a strong case, subpoena evidence like vehicle records and traffic camera data, and coordinate expert witness testimony to support a client’s claim.
+A pedestrian accident may also involve auto insurance claims and medical insurance claims, and lawyers can help a client navigate the claims process and manage personal affairs through the duration of a lawsuit.

 When a driver strikes a pedestrian, the most common defenses include claiming the driver did not have time or space to stop or that the pedestrian crossed the street illegally.
 Since drivers have a higher duty of care on the road than pedestrians, fault will still fall to the driver if either case is true, however, the amount of liability the pedestrian bears can potentially impact the plaintiff’s recovery.